 Part 2: Create a recovery media to boot the SSD

-To restore a system image to new SSD, you need to boot from the SSD and access Windows 10 recovery options for System Image Recovery.
+To restore a system image to new SSD, you need to boot from the SSD and access Windows 10 advanced options for System Image Recovery.
 Therefore, an installation disc or recovery media is necessary.
-Try following ways to create bootable media on your own:
+Here are 2 ways: